Sean Spicer imagines Coretta Scott King would change her mind about Jeff Sessions

 He also lashed out at critics of the president's anti-terror raid in Yemen.

-Amid mounting outrage over Senate Majority Leader Mitch McConnell's decision to silence Sen. Elizabeth Warren (D-Mass.) as she read Coretta Scott King's 1968 letter opposing the appointment of Sen. Jeff Sessions' to the federal bench, White House press secretary Sean Spicer on Wednesday said that he "respectfully disagreed" with the assessment by Dr. Martin Luther King Jr.'s widow that Sessions, Trump's pick for attorney general, was a threat to civil rights both "then and now."
+Amid mounting outrage over Senate Majority Leader Mitch McConnell's decision to silence Sen. Elizabeth Warren (D-Mass.) as she read Coretta Scott King's 1968 letter opposing the appointment of Sen. Jeff Sessions' to the federal bench, White House press secretary Sean Spicer on Wednesday said that he "respectfully disagreed" with the assessment by Dr. Martin Luther King Jr.'s widow that Sessions, Trump's pick for attorney general, was a threat to civil rights.

 "Like the late Arlen Specter, I can only hope that if she was still with us today, that after getting to know him and to see his record and his commitment to voting and civil rights," she would have agreed with Specter when he said in that he regretted his vote to kill Sessions' nomination for a federal judgeship decades before.